 Working with human microglia is fraught with technical challenges, but that didn’t stop researchers at Keystone from sharing a flurry of data on how these cells act in neurodegenerative disease.

-At Keystone, the work of several groups painted TREM2 as a dedicated supporter of microglial function across neurodegenerative disease models.
+At Keystone, the work of several groups painted TREM2 as a dedicated supporter of microglial function across neurodegenerative disease models, including those for ALS.

 At a Keystone meeting, researchers agreed that ApoE stokes damaging neuroinflammation in response to tau pathology.
 The E4 allele ramped up cholesterol biosynthesis in microglia and astrocytes, and even promoted neuronal damage when expressed outside of the brain.

 At Keystone, researchers placed pathological tau on both sides of the synaptic cleft, along with complement proteins.
 Activated microglia gobbled up tau-laden neurons, and even may have facilitated tau’s spread in the brain.

 Blood from an old mouse ages the brain of a young one, but how?
 Researchers report that VCAM1 on brain endothelial cells facilitates the process.